anaschaudhary46/hand-gesture-recognition-using-MobileNet/README.md

 a MobileNet based model, and converts the recognized gestures into spoken words.

+Model Training:

+The model is trained using transfer learning with MobileNet model for image classification.
+The model includes a dense layer with 1024 neurons and a softmax output layer.
+The MobileNet base layers are frozen, and the model is compiled using the Adam optimizer and categorical crossentropy loss.
+Data augmentation during training includes rotation, shift, shear, zoom, and horizontal flip.
+The model is trained for 30 epochs with a batch size of 32 on the training set.
+After training, the model is evaluated on the test set, yielding a test loss and accuracy.
+The model achieved accuracy of 97% percent.

 Getting Started:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.